-Inside: a detailed tutorial on how to choose your camera focus points and change focal points to choose which part of your image you want in focus.
+Inside: a detailed tutorial on how to choose your camera focus points and change your focal point to choose which part of your image you want in focus.

 Before I knew the first thing about photography, certain photos would catch my eye online.
 I admired photos with one part of the image in focus with the rest blurry.

 It looked so nice, so professional.

 But when I picked up my camera I didn’t get results like that.

 Sometimes it worked, but as often as not, my subject would be out of focus while the trees behind them were sharp.